MeletChirino/BureauEtudes/README.md

 This API page will not work from a web browser, it is meant to receive communication from the wifi module and executes a python script to notify the student about their food and then sends back the data of waiting line (if there is any).
 Right now it sends information directly to the IP of wifi module over TCP protocol, so static IP of wifi module must be configured before.
 This API uses a email stmp service to send notifications to students.
 ### Wifi Module
 This wifi module is the ESP8266 which is a microcontroller itself and communicates via Serial Communication.
-In order to interact with it there are some commands that can be used to input and output information over the network.
+In order to interact with it there are some commands that can be used to input and output information over the network, more information in [datasheet](https://www.espressif.com/sites/default/files/documentation/0a-esp8266ex_datasheet_en.pdf).
 Those commands can be programmed directly to the module with a TTL to Serial converter or a arduino board to connect to wifi and get some raw information, but our goal is to make it work with stm32 board.
 For security reasons in this project we are not going to set any password authentication.
 This Wifi module supports UDP and TCP communication protocols, the last one chosen for this project.
 Setting up, communication and authentication algorithms are shown below.
 ![alt text](/uml/flowchart.png)
 ![alt text](/uml/flowchart_send.png)